vmware/vic-product/docs/setup/beta/install-configure-vch.md

 ### Deleting the VCH

 If you want to delete the VCH you installed, you use a vic-machine command like the create one above.
-Here's an example:
+Don't delete it as of yet but here's an example re how you would do it (for future reference):

 ```
 ./vic-machine-linux delete --force --name VCH1 --target msbu-vc-lab.mgmt.local --user mreferre@vmware.com --password xxxxxxxx